inrupt/etl-tutorial/README.md

 #### 1. Extract, Transform, and display to console.

-Tests that connect to each of our 3rd-party data sources to Extract data, Transform that extracted data into RDF, and then just outputs some of that data to the console (rather than Loading it anywhere!).
-This is to demonstrate and test **_only_** the Extract and Transform stages of the ETL process, and so for these tests we don't need to configure or setup anything to do with Solid Pods or triplestores (since we deliberately don't attempt to 'Load' this Extracted and Transformed data anywhere).
+Tests that connect to each of our 3rd-party data sources to Extract data, Transform that extracted data into Linked Data, and then just outputs some of that data to the console (rather than Loading it anywhere!).
+This is to demonstrate and test **_only_** the Extract and Transform stages of the ETL process, and so for these tests we don't need to configure or setup anything to do with Solid Pods or triplestores (since we deliberately don't attempt to 'Load' this Extracted and Transformed data anywhere yet).

 #### 2. Load locally, Transform, and Load to Pods (and/or triplestore).

 Tests that read local copies of 3rd-party data (so in this case, we are deliberately avoiding the need for any credentials to connect to any of our 3rd-party data sources).
-These tests Transform that local data into RDF, and attempt to Load that data into a Solid Pod (and optionally a triplestore).
-In other words, this is for demonstrating and testing **_only_** the Transformation and Loading stages of the ETL process.
+These tests Transform that local data into Linked Data, and attempt to Load it into a Solid Pod (and optionally, a triplestore).
+In other words, this is for demonstrating and testing **_only_** the Transformation and Loading phases of the ETL process.

 ### Create a local-only environment file